wjgaas/QuanFaceAlignment/README.md

 ## License

-The code of InsightFace is released under the MIT License.
+The code of QuanFa is released under the MIT License.

 ## Recent Update